docker/docs/datacenter/dtr/2.2/guides/admin/backups-and-disaster-recovery.md

 * Configurations,
 * Repository metadata,
+* Access control,
+* Notary data,
+* Scan results,
 * Certificates and keys used by DTR.

-These files are added to a tar archive, and the result is streamed to stdout.
+This data is added to a tar archive, and the result is streamed to stdout.
+This is done while DTR is running without shutting down any containers.

 Things DTR's backup command doesn't back up:

-* The image scanning database (if using image scanning)
+* The vulnerability database (if using image scanning)
 * Image contents
 * Users, orgs, teams

-There is no way to back up the image scanning database.
+There is no way to back up the vulnerability database.
 You can re-download it after restoring or re-apply your offline tar update if offline.

 The backup command does not create a backup of Docker images.
 You should